CSCfi/csc-user-guide/docs/apps/gromacs.md

 ```

 Below is a comparison of the performance of GROMACS 2024.3 on Mahti (CPUs and
-GPUs) and LUMI-G using the STMV benchmark (1067k atoms).
-This is a large system
+GPUs) and LUMI-G using the STMV benchmark (1067k atoms, 2 fs timestep).
+This is
-which scales very well also on GPUs.
-The performance of a single LUMI GCD (half
+a large system which scales very well also on GPUs.
+The performance of a single
-a GPU) is about the same as a full Nvidia A100 GPU on Mahti, and much better
+LUMI GCD (half a GPU) is about the same as a full Nvidia A100 GPU on Mahti, and
-than a single 128-core CPU node.
-Importantly, the availability of GPU nodes on
+much better than a single 128-core CPU node.
+Importantly, the availability of
-LUMI is massive compared to Mahti (2978 vs. 24).
+GPU nodes on LUMI is massive compared to Mahti (2978 vs. 24).

 ![GROMACS scaling on GPUs on Mahti and LUMI](../img/stmv.png 'GROMACS scaling on GPUs on Mahti and LUMI')